 A lot of people will tell you that a coffee table is a necessary piece of furniture for a living room.
 You need a place to put up your feet, put down drinks, and most importantly, to anchor the room.
 As homes get smaller, designers get more creative, and decorating enthusiasts get more adventurous, some interesting alternatives to traditional coffee tables have been making their way onto the scene.
 If you’re looking to try something a little different consider these coffee table alternatives.

 01 of 18

 Matching Side Tables

 A pair of matching side tables are a terrific alternative to a traditional coffee table.
-They still give the illusion of a single table but can be pulled apart and used separately when necessary.
+They can be arranged to give the illusion of a single table but can also be pulled apart and used separately when necessary.
 This is a great option for small spaces that need versatile pieces of furniture.